mrjoshuak/readabiligo/README.md

 ## Differences from ReadabiliPy

-ReadabiliGo is designed to be compatible with ReadabiliPy, with the following differences:
+ReadabiliGo aims to be compatible with ReadabiliPy's output format, with these key differences:

-- Implemented in Go instead of Python
+- Implemented in Go instead of Python for better performance and portability
-- Uses a pure Go implementation of Readability.js with no JavaScript dependencies
+- Uses a pure Go implementation with no external dependencies
 - Enhanced structure preservation, particularly beneficial for reference content
+- Title extraction prioritizes h1 elements with itemprop="headline" matching Python's behavior
 - Comprehensive content extraction that maintains document hierarchy and organization
 - Improved link preservation for sources and references
 - Better preservation of headings and lists for more navigable extracted content
-- Potentially better performance due to Go's efficiency compared to Python
+- Superior performance due to Go's efficiency compared to Python
-- Concurrent extraction with timeout support
+- Concurrent extraction with configurable timeout support
 - Enhanced command-line interface with batch processing capabilities
 - Multiple output format options (JSON, HTML, text)
+- Content type awareness for specialized extraction (Reference, Article, Technical, Error, Minimal, Paywall)

 ### Content Extraction Philosophy